Essential Items

 Recommended Items

-- Camera - For seal watching and landscape photography.
+- Camera -- for seal watching and landscapes

-- Compass or GPS device - Helpful for navigation, especially in poor visibility.
+- Compass or GPS -- helpful in poor visibility

-- Sunscreen - Even in winter, sun exposure can be significant.
+- Sunscreen -- sun exposure can be significant

-- Torch - Essential if walking early morning or late afternoon in winter.
+- Torch -- for early morning or late afternoon

-- Binoculars - Great for seal watching from a safe distance.
+- Binoculars -- for seal watching from distance

 Clothing Recommendations